 Minimizes Serious Falls

-This metric measures the percentage of long-term patients that have suffered a fall leading to major injury.
-Falls can happen for a variety of reasons, but excessive numbers of falls could be an indicator of poor nursing care.
+This is an indication of the percentage of long-term residents who experienced falls which caused serious injury.
+Falls can happen for a variety of reasons, but excessive numbers of falls may be a sign of lower quality nursing care.

 Minimizes Urinary Tract Infections